4/25/2024

 CEO

-Thank you, Andreas.
-So just a few words to to conclude this presentation that we open up for Q&A. As you have heard us say and present is that we are happy with the development in the winter season.
+Thank you Andreas.
+So just a few words to conclude this presentation that we open up for Q&A. As you have heard us say and present is that we are happy with the development in the winter season.
 It's a normal winter.
 We haven't seen this pattern since 2019, actually, where you have higher player activity.
 You can acquire users with good profitability and hence build for future growth and future high margins.
 And that is very important.
 So both that as well as the other activities that we mentioned with new features being very appreciated in our gaming communities has provided us with organic growth.
-We we are quite certain that we will steer the user acquisition, which is completely up to our operational decisions, obviously.
-So that's why we are confident that we will not be on these levels in Q2, also according to the standard pattern that we have of seasonality.
-So very much more proof points that the market is norm have normalized and is back to higher activity and higher you pay during Q4, Q1, lower you weigh and good activity in Q2 and then further you lower you weigh and a bit lower activity in Q3.
-But hence then we earn the money and increase the margins and cash flow in these two quarters.
+We are quite certain that we will steer the user acquisition, which is completely up to our operational decisions, obviously.
+So that's why we are confident that we will not be on these levels in Q2.
+Also, according to the standard pattern that we have of seasonality.
+So very much more proof points that the market have normalized and is back to higher activity and higher UA. during Q4, Q1, lower UA and good activity in Q2 and then further lower UA and a bit lower activity in Q3.
+But hence, then we earn the money and increase the margins and cash flow in these two quarters.
 So we're pleased to see that we can act upon the more normalized market.
 Also, we have several exciting things from the product side coming out in Q2 and later in the year as well.
 So that is what we would like to conclude the presentation with.
 And by that, I would like to open up for questions, please.

 speaker